AdrienHallet/OpenSourceStrategies/Synthese.md

 # Licenses
 ### GPL
 You are forced to redistribute any modification with the same license.

+It evolved from v2 to v3 because of a company named Tivo, which created an on-demand video machine based on a Linux kernel.
+They had it under GPL v2, which means they would sell it with a hard copy of the code.
+But they installed a chip on the device that would prevent it to run if anything was changed in the original code (this is called an *anti-feature$, a feature that is designed to block the user).

+The community debated a long time about whether or not this should be allowed and, never agreeing, created GPL v3 that prevents such actions.

 ### Copyleft
 It's a copyright that says that you can do whatever you want if you redistribute it with the same license.

 ### AGPL (Affero GPL)
 Made for web applications.
-Needed because the webserver that runs the code is not possessed by the user.
+Needed because the webserver that runs the code is not possessed by the user of the website (they are not *technically* the owner) .
 It says that every user that wants it can request the source code.

 ### MIT
 No copyleft, do what you want as long as we are not responsible for what you do with the code

 ### BSD
-A bit like MIT
+A bit like MIT, you are completely free to reuse or modify the software.

 ### Mozilla Public License
-Mozilla created their own license to customize their needs.
+Mozilla created their own license to customize their needs, it is a middle ground between GPL and BSD.

 ### Apache
 Same